 In general, to be eligible to pay the EU/EEA tuition fee applicants need to meet all three of the following requirements:

 You will meet the nationality requirement if:

-- you have a nationality from an European Economic Area (EEA) member state: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or the United Kingdom;
+- you have a nationality from an European Economic Area (EEA) member state: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, or Sweden;

 - you are a national of Switzerland or Suriname;

 - you have a different nationality, but you are eligible for a Dutch study grant from DUO.

 You will meet the residence requirement if you live in the Netherlands, which is the case for all new students of Erasmus University College as they will live together at LUCIA in Rotterdam during their first year of studies.
 To be able to prove they meet the condition our first year students will register with the municipality of Rotterdam.
 To keep meeting this requirement you will need to live in the Netherlands in your following years of study as well.